Sampling Theory with Average Values on the Sierpinski Gasket: Introduction

 The paper is organized as follows.
-In section 2 we briefly review the theory of the Laplacian on $SG$ that is needed for explaining our results.
-The reader may refer to \cite{MR2246975} for complete details.
-In section 3 we describe the spectral decimation results for the cell graph approximations $\Gamma_{m}$ of $SG$.
-In section 4 we prove the sampling theorem.
-In section 5 we present numerical data on the sampling functions, and give some conjectures concerning possible exponential localization.
+In section 2 we summarize the necessary theory of the Kigami Laplacian on $SG$ needed to prove our sampling theorem for $SG.$ In section 3 we describe the cell graph approximations $\Gamma_{m}$ of $SG,$ their spectral decimation results, and their eigenbases.
+In section 4 we prove the sampling theorem for $SG$.
+In section 5 we present numerical data on the cardinal interpolants, and give some conjectures concerning possible exponential localization.
 This is quite a contrast to the poor localization of the sinc function.
 We show how the conjectures imply a sampling theorem on infinite blowups of $SG$.
-In section 6 we present the negative results for $SG_{3}$.
+In section 6 we present the negative results for $SG_{3}$ .